Initiatives for Patients and Consumers

 Chugai conducts an international joint fellowship program through the Tokyo Biochemical Research Foundation (TBRF).

-At the 19th TBRF Party held in March 2015, 13 young researchers invited to attend from India, Indonesia, South Korea, Bangladesh and Myanmar presented the results of their research.
+At the 20th TBRF Party held in March 2016, 14 young researchers invited to attend from India, Indonesia, South Korea, Thailand, China, Nepal, Pakistan, Bangladesh, the Philippines and Myanmar presented the results of their research.

 Chugai will continue to enhance and develop this program to promote medical and pharmaceutical research in Asia centered on Japan, and help to raise the level of basic research related to drug therapy and discovery of new drugs.